 As a potter, I trained for over a year with a native coastal Ecuadorian peasant woman from the Guayas Basin region.
 This women, Panchita, made her vessels using the most sophisticated hand forming method I had ever witnessed–a technique that is neither coil, pinch pot nor slab.
 I call it drag-modeling.
 The shape is perfected and the surface smoothed and polished using only the tools derived from nature – ‘cucharas’ for shaping made from a tree gourd, bamboo knives for rimming and scraping down the walls, and weather worn stones and a sea heart bean for burnishing the vessels.
 Firing takes place outside in a tee-pee fashion bonfire.

-I plan to post a video that I made showing how coastal Ecuadorian potters make their vessels – starting from digging the clay out of the ground to slipping and burnishing- to firing.
+See the video I have posted showing how coastal Ecuadorian potters make their vessels – starting from digging the clay out of the ground to slipping and burnishing- to firing.
 This video, however, is not just about technique, but occurs in the context of the daily ebb and flow of village life.
-So check back.

-Currently, I am making a video on my thesis of how the ancient coastal Chorrera potters were accomplishing iridescent painting, a technique which goes back to about 1000 years before Christ.
-I will be showing you images from this video as it progresses.
+I have completed a video detailing my hypothesis about how the ancient coastal Chorrera potters were accomplishing iridescent painting, a technique which goes back to about 1000 years before Christ.

 Now, about weaving in coastal Ecuador.
 Although I cannot claim to be a weaver, I documented in some detail the methods of the last family of cotton weavers in the province of Manabí.
 These weavers make primarily hammocks and cotton saddlebags.
 Although the saddlebag was introduced into Ecuador by the Spanish conquistadors in 1534, the type of loom, how it is warped, and the use of vegetable dyes to color the cotton skeins are typical of the pre-Columbian Andean coastal cultures.